This Butternut Squash and Apple Soup is smooth, creamy and deliciously sweet. Sure to be loved by kids of all ages.

 - Apple - Any variety can be used, the sweeter the apple the sweeter the soup.
 For a less sweet soup, use one less apple.

 - Stock (Chicken or vegetable stock.)
-If making for a baby, use homemade chicken or vegetable stock to keep sodium levels lower.
+If making for a baby, use homemade chicken stock or vegetable stock to keep sodium levels lower.

 - Saute the onion and celery in olive oil - the onion and celery are the "aromatics" of the soup, take your time sauteeing them and make sure they are cooked long enough to be softened (and release their flavour) before moving onto the next step.